Matthew Mbuta

-Matthew Andongcho Mbuta (born 21 December 1985) is a Cameroonian professional footballer who plays as an attacking midfielder for Iraqi First Division League club Duhok SC.
+Matthew Andongcho Mbuta (born 21 December 1985) is a Cameroonian former footballer who played as an attacking midfielder.

 Career

 Africa and Asia

 Mbuta began his career with PWD Bamenda of the Cameroon Première Division.
 In his first season with the club he striker scored 12 goals in 20 appearances, and emerged as the third best player of the championship.
 Thanks to his play, PWD qualified for the CAF Cup, where the club reached the quarterfinal stage, with Mbuta netting five goals in four continental matches.

-In 2006 Mbuta signed with Brunei DPMM, which represented Brunei Darussalam in the Malaysia Premier League.
-Mbuta was a pivotal player in the DPMM attack, playing either as an attacking midfielder or as a second striker.
-Following his impressive season in Malaysia, Mbuta had trial spells with Notts County.
+At the start of 2006, Mbuta moved on loan to Brunei with DPMM FC of the Malaysia Premier League.
+His loan ended in May after scoring four goals, helping the club reach third place and qualifying them to the Malaysia Super League play-offs.

 United States

 In 2007 Mbuta moved to the United States to play for Crystal Palace Baltimore in the USL Second Division.
 In his first season with Baltimore he was named in the USL-2 All-League First-Team for scoring 5 goals in 16 games and also recording 7 assists.
-In his second season with Baltimore he was named in the USL-2 All-League Second-Team.
+In his second season with Baltimore, he was named in the USL-2 All-League Second-Team.
 His play with Crystal Palace Baltimore, especially during the 2008 US Open Cup where Mbuta faced Major League Soccer opposition, helped generate interest amongst the United States top-flight clubs.

 Mbuta was signed by New York Red Bulls of Major League Soccer on 15 September 2008 and made his debut against Colorado Rapids on 27 September 2008, in which he managed to score a goal in the 5–4 loss.
 He was loaned to his old club Crystal Palace Baltimore in May 2009.
 The second time he scored for the Red Bulls was the last goal ever at Giants Stadium.
 He successfully converted a penalty kick in second half stoppage time to cap a 5–0 victory over Toronto FC in the 2009 regular season finale on 24 October.

 He was released by New York prior to the 2010 season.
 Shortly thereafter he re-signed with Crystal Palace Baltimore.
 In March 2011, the club was dissolved.

 Europe

-During the 2011–12 season, Mbuta signed with FC Dinamo București in Romania.
-In April 2012 Mbuta signed with Syrianska of the Swedish top-flight Allsvenskan.
+Despite being a Cameroon international at the time, Mbuta went on an unsuccessful trial with FC Dinamo București in Romania in September 2011.
+In April 2012, Mbuta signed with Syrianska of the Swedish top-flight Allsvenskan.
 His Nordic stay lasted only a few months and by summer 2012 he was out of contract.

 Asia

-Mbuta joined Army United F.C. of the Thai Premier League during the 2012–13 season.
-For the 2013-14 campaign, Mbuta signed with Duhok SC in the Iraqi Premier League.
+Mbuta joined Army United F.C. of the Thai Premier League at the start of the 2013 Thai Premier League season, but was released after six months, scoring once in nine games.
+For the 2013–14 campaign, Mbuta signed with Duhok SC in the Iraqi Premier League.
+He prolonged his stay in Iraq for four years, playing for Naft Maysan SC and afterwards Al-Najaf SC, before leaving for his last playing destination with 2017–18 Lebanese Second Division bottom side Shabab Majdal Anjar Club.